-What are the prerequisites for AWS Firewall Manager?
+Q: What are the prerequisites for AWS Firewall Manager?

 - AWS Organizations - Your accounts must be part of AWS Organizations and have enabled all features.
 See AWS Organizations documentation for more details.

-- Set the AWS Firewall Manager Administrator Account - Firewall Manager must be associated with the master account of your AWS organization or associated with a member account that has the appropriate permissions.
+- Set the AWS Firewall Manager Administrator Account - Firewall Manager must be associated with the management account of your AWS organization or associated with a member account that has the appropriate permissions.
 The account that you associate with Firewall Manager is called the Firewall Manager administrator account.
 See the documentation guide for more information.

 - Enable AWS Config on accounts - Enable AWS Config for each member account in your organization.
 See AWS Config documentation.

-How do I use AWS Firewall Manager?
+Q: How do I use AWS Firewall Manager?

 - First, complete the prerequisites mentioned above.

-Can I create a Firewall Manager policy but not remediate automatically?
+Q: Can I create a Firewall Manager policy but not remediate automatically?

 Yes, you can configure a Firewall Manager policy in two modes –